siberianfox/tinygwiki/TinyG-Boot-Loader.md

 Here's an example command line from Windows:<br>
 `avrdude -p x192a3 -c avr109 -b 115200 -P COM19 -U flash:w:tinyg.hex`

+Be sure to change COM19 above to match the com port you are using.

 Here's an example command line from Mac:<br>
 `avrdude -p x192a3 -c avr109 -b 115200 -P /dev/tty.usbserial-AE01DWZS -U flash:w:tinyg.hex`